paymanghasemi/Pure-binary-MMP-solver/README.md

 # Pure-binary-MMP-algorithm
-An Algorithm for solving Pure Binary Integer Linear Maximum Multiplicative Programs
+An Algorithm for solving Pure Binary Linear Maximum Multiplicative Programs

-This is an algorithm to solve a class of Pure Binary Integer Linear Maximum Multiplicative Programs of format:
+This is an algorithm to solve a class of Pure Binary Linear Maximum Multiplicative Programs of format:

 ![Images](Images/problem.jpg)

-where nc, nb, and ni represent the number of continuous, binary, and integer decision variables, respectively.
-Also, D is a p * n matrix where n:= nc+ nb + ni, d is a p-vector, A is an m * n matrix, and b is an m-vector.
+where n represents the number of  binary decision variables.
+Also, D is a p * n matrix, d is a p-vector, A is an m * n matrix, and b is an m-vector.

 This project is a Netbeans IDE 8.2 C++ project which was written in Linux (Ubuntu).